boscy/Blufpoker/README.md

 1. Which dice will the agent throw?

--•Random
+•Random

--•Throw the lowest die
+•Throw the lowest die

--•Throw any die that is lower than 6
+•Throw any die that is lower than 6

 2. When will the agent bluff?

--•Always be truthful, if possible.
+•Always be truthful, if possible.

--•Always tell a number x above the previous value
+•Always tell a number x above the previous value

 3. When has the previous agent bluffed?

--•Random
+•Random

--•Always believe it
+•Always believe it

--•Always call the bluff
+•Always call the bluff

 ## 2.2    Knowledge-based agent